-In March 2015, Cabinet approved Thurrock's initial Better Care Fund Section 75 Agreement between the Council and NHS Thurrock Clinical Commissioning Group.
-The Agreement allowed the creation of a pooled fund, to be operated in line with the terms of the Agreement, to promote the integration of care and support services.
+Thurrock's initial Better Care Fund Plan, and Better Care Fund Section 75 Agreement between the Council and NHS Thurrock Clinical Commissioning Group, was approved in 2015.
+The arrangement allowed the creation of a pooled fund, to be operated in line with the terms of the Plan and the Agreement, to promote the integration of care and support services.